-Modoc County is a very rural county - on average there are only about 2.3 persons per square mile, limited medical services are available, and there is no college or university.
+Modoc County is a very rural county - on average there are only about 2.12 persons per square mile, limited medical services are available, and there is no college or university.
 Although the rural aspect is appealing to most residents, the dispersed nature of the County poses significant challenges to providing enough transportation infrastructure and human services.

-In 2016, it is estimated that approximately 70 percent of the land in Modoc county is public land, managed by state and federal governments.
-The Modoc County General Plan (Mintier Harnish & Associates, 1988) identifies five land-use categories: residential, commercial, industrial, agricultural, and public/quasi-public.
-About 30 percent of the county is privately owned: of which 26 percent is used for agriculture, while the remaining 4 percent supports residential, commercial, and industrial uses.
+In 2025, it is estimated that over 78 percent of the land in Modoc county is public land, managed by state and federal governments.
+The 2018 Modoc County General Plan Update identifies five land-use categories: residential, commercial, industrial, agricultural, and public/quasi-public.
+About 22 percent of the county is privately owned: of which 18 percent is used for agriculture, while the remaining 4 percent supports residential, commercial, and industrial uses.